crate/crate/blackbox/docs/index_html.rst

 First Steps
 ===========

-- In order to get Crate up and running take a look at the :doc:`installation`.
+- In order to get CrateDB up and running take a look at the :doc:`installation`.

-- If you are new to Crate, it is probably the best to say :doc:`hello`.
+- If you are new to CrateDB, it is probably the best to say :doc:`hello`.

-- For details about working with Crate, see :doc:`sql/index`.
+- For details about working with CrateDB, see :doc:`sql/index`.

 Contents
 ========